-We chatted up a taxi driver who gave us his thoughts on the relationship between Aruba and the Netherlands.
+We chatted up a taxi driver who shared his thoughts on the relationship between Aruba and the Netherlands.
 He informed us that Aruba is autonomous and self-governing, but still relies heavily on the Netherlands for many things, like national defense and international interests.

-We asked him if there were a lot of Dutch residents on the island and he said that the number was actually fairly low when compared to other nationalities.
-Aruba is said to be the most diverse nations in the world, with over 90 nationalities residing on the island.
-That’s an impressive number when you consider the island has a population of only 103,000.
+We asked him if there are a lot of Dutch residents on the island and he said the number was fairly low when compared to other nationalities.
+Aruba is said to be one of the most diverse nations in the world, with over 90 nationalities residing on the island.

 We use the beer test to measure how expensive a destination is.

-We spoke to other tourists who frequent Aruba often and they told us NOT to tip on top of the service charge.
+We spoke to tourists who frequent Aruba and they told us NOT to tip on top of the service charge.
 They said it’s a misleading and unethical charge that most bars and restaurants get away with because first time visitors don’t know any better.
-Not cool!

 Choose your accommodations wisely

-Building on the above point, accommodations in Aruba are not cheap.
-Especially during the peak season (January to March).
-There are all inclusive options but we found it hard to justify $500 per night for an all inclusive hotel.
+Building on the above point, Aruba hotels are not cheap.
+Especially during the travel peak season from January to March.
+There are all inclusive resorts in Aruba but we found it hard to justify $500 per night.

-After experiencing how expensive food and drinks are on the island, we probably would have gone for the all inclusive option.
-It would have ended up costing about the same, but the hotels would have been nicer.
+That said, after experiencing how expensive food and drinks are in Aruba, we probably would have gone for the all inclusive option.
+It would have ended up costing about the same, but the resort properties and amenities would have been nicer.

-In our opinion, both the Tropicana Resort and Mill Resort Hotel are quite dated and overpriced.
 The pools and grounds are decent, but not great.
-Our stay was fine, we don’t have any major complaints, but we felt like if we paid a little more we would have had a much better experience.
+Our stay was fine, we don’t have any complaints, but we felt like if we paid a little more we would have had a better experience.